-Some of you are postdocs; some are masters students.
+Some of you are postdocs and faculty; some are masters students.
 Your majors range from physics to maths, computer science and engineering.
-Some have published papers in quantum foundations, but many have never heard of contextuality or generalised probability theories.
-Some of you will attend the school from home using high speed internet; others may need request a room at a local library or school to have access to stable electricity, and special funding for mobile data.
+Some of you will attend the conference from home using high speed internet; others may need request a room at a local library or school to have access to stable electricity, and special funding for mobile data.
 For some of you, the impact of the pandemic was a series of light lockdowns; but for many it had severe mental health repercussions, and some have lost loved ones to the coronavirus, or gone through long covid themselves.
-Many of you are lucky to have a socio-economical condition that enables you to focus on your studies; there are those among us who have to wade through different barriers every day, be them of access to infrastructure, dealing with discrimination, health issues, a scattered education, or hostile environments.
-What you all have in common is your love for physics and your enthusiasm for learning: this we treasure, and this we will protect.
+Many of you are lucky to have a socio-economical condition that enables you to focus on your studies and research; there are those among us who have to wade through different barriers every day, be them of access to infrastructure, dealing with discrimination, health issues, a scattered education, care-giving duties or hostile environments.
+What you all have in common is your love for quantum information and your enthusiasm for learning: this we treasure, and this we will protect.

 We want the event to be a place where all participants can breathe, relax, and learn.
 In order to ensure this we need to place some hard boundaries, in particular around dangerous and harassing behaviour.
 These are described below.
 We expect everyone to be at their best behaviour, both in-person and online.
 We will deal with misconduct swiftly and discreetly.

 - Ask for help when you don’t understand something.
-Ask questions before, during and after the lectures!
+Ask questions before, during and after the talks!

 - Help your colleagues, when asked.
 Please don’t offer unsolicited advice unless you are an assistant at the event.